jed/sajak/README.md

 - `api.serve([Ctor, Ctor])` serves multiple models using the default names
 - `api.serve({name: Ctor, name: Ctor})` serves multiple models using the specified names.

-To serve the root enpdpoint, use an empty string for the model name.
+To serve the root endpoint, use an empty string for the model name.

 ### api.router